-When the Italian scientists made their most important discoveries, they did not realize that their world at Via Panisperna was about to end.
+When the Italian scientists made their most important discoveries, they did not realise that their world at Via Panisperna was about to end.
 In October 1935, Mussolini invaded Ethiopia, the event most immediately responsible for his drawing closer to Hitler.
-In 1937, Corbino died, removing their powerful protector.
+In 1937, Corbino died, removing their powerful scientific protector.
 In 1938, the Fascist regime introduced the anti-Semitic laws, reversing the acceptance of Jews that had marked the country's modern history.
 Despite his prominent position, Fermi feared for his Jewish wife and for his children.
-In 1938, the group began breaking up.
+In 1938, the group began to break up.
 Fermi went to New York and all the inventors of slow neutrons, makers of the Atomic Age, encountered unusual fates.

-Ettore Majorana, a mathematical genius Fermi described as another Galileo, made fundamental contributions to nuclear physics but was a strange person who either refused to publish or destroyed his own work.
-At a time when electrons were thought to inhabit the nucleus, he developed a model of the nucleus as containing neutrons and protons and analyzed the forces involved.
+Ettore Majorana, a mathematical genius Fermi described as another Galileo, made fundamental contributions to nuclear physics, but was a strange person who either refused to publish or destroyed his own work.
+He had a habit of scribbling his research on the back of his cigarette packs and then throwing away the empty packs.
+At a time when electrons were thought to inhabit the nucleus, he developed a model of the nucleus as containing neutrons and protons, and analysed the forces involved.
 He rejected Fermi's pleas to make the idea known, leaving others to come to the same conclusion later.
-Toward the end of his association with the group, Majorana withdrew more and more into himself.
+Toward the end of his association with the group, Majorana increasingly withdrew into himself.

-Then one day in March 1938, Ettore Majorana vanished from the face of the earth, leaving the Italian police to conduct a fruitless nationwide hunt and a stunned world to debate his disappearance ever since.
-Did he commit suicide or did he understand that his research would lead to the development of monstrous new weapons?
-If he committed suicide, why did he withdraw several months' pay and take out a passport?
-Did he retire to a monastery or flee to Argentina?
+Then one day in March 1938, Ettore Majorana vanished from the face of the earth, leaving the Italian police to conduct a fruitless nationwide hunt, and a stunned world to debate his disappearance ever since.
+Did he commit suicide, or did he understand that his research would lead to the development of monstrous new weapons?
+And if he committed suicide, why did he withdraw several months' pay, a significant amount of cash, and take out a passport before he disappeared?
+Did he retire to a monastery, or flee to Argentina?20

-Those who might be skeptical of the depth of feeling against the possible military uses of the scientists' research would do well to consider the story of Franco Rasetti, Fermi's "Cardinal Vicar" and outstanding experimentalist.
-In 1939, he left Italy for Laval University in Quebec to establish a new physics laboratory and in 1947 was appointed professor at Johns Hopkins in Baltimore.
+Those who might be sceptical of the depth of feeling against the possible military uses of scientific research would do well to consider the story of Franco Rasetti, Fermi's "Cardinal Vicar" and outstanding experimentalist.
+Dying on 5 December 2001, at over age 100, he was the most long-lived of the "ragazzi".
+In 1939, he left Italy for Laval University in Quebec to establish a new physics laboratory, and in 1947 was appointed professor at Johns Hopkins in Baltimore.
 He remained in the field but turned his attention to paleontology and geology.
-He absolutely refused to work on the Manhattan Project: "I was convinced that no good could come out of new and more monstrous forms of destruction, and successive events have fully confirmed my suspicions.
-For all the perversity of the Axis powers, it was evident that the other side was falling to a similar moral (or immoral) level in the conduct of the war, as the massacre of 200,000 Japanese civilians at Hiroshima and Nagasaki amply testifies."
+He absolutely refused to work on the Manhattan Project:

+I was convinced that no good could come out of new and more monstrous forms of destruction, and successive events have fully confirmed my suspicions.
+For all the perversity of the Axis powers, it was evident that the other side was falling to a similar moral (or immoral) level in the conduct of the war, as the massacre of 200,000 Japanese civilians at Hiroshima and Nagasaki amply testifies.21

-Rasetti's colleague Emilio Segre' left his position at the University of Palermo because of the racial laws.
+Rasetti's colleague Emilio Segrè left his position at the University of Palermo because of the racial laws.
 At Los Alamos he was a prominent member of the team that built the bomb.
-Afterwards he joined the faculty at Berkeley, remained close to Fermi, and shared the 1959 Nobel Prize in physics for the discovery of the antiproton.
-Segre', the most literate of the "Via Panisperna Boys," has left an autobiography in addition to books on the history of science and his memoirs of Fermi.
+Afterwards he joined the faculty at Berkeley, remained close to Fermi, and shared the 1959 Nobel Prize in physics with Owen Chamberlain for the discovery of the antiproton.
+Segrè, the most literate of the "Via Panisperna Boys," left an autobiography, in addition to books on the history of science and his memoirs of Fermi.